mist64/cbmbus_doc/6 JiffyDOS.md

 The bits are sent starting with the least significant bit, and all bit values are inverted.

-The controller reads the wires exactly 15 µs after "Go".
+The controller reads the wires exactly 15 µs after "Go" – and they may be set no earlier than 4 µs after the "Go" signal, since the value of ESC in the CLK wire must still be valid 3 µs after the start of the "Go" signal.

 #### 4: Device puts data bits #2 and #3 onto wires
 ![](docs/cbmbus/jiffydos-35.png =601x131)